gyam020816/decapage/README.md

     - then it will crash the program purposefully,
     - otherwise it will return some 🤔 value.
   - Somehow the compiler knows and warns that we must call `expect` on a `Result`.
+- `cargo update` finds update availabilities on the PATCH in semantic versioning, and rewrite `Cargo.lock` when successful.